Major Depression Clinical Research Trials

 - Be in good physical health

-We also have several trials focusing treatment resistant depression; depression which has not responded to medication or psychotherapy.
+We also have several trials focusing on treatment-resistant depression, which has not responded to medication or psychotherapy.

-Participating in a depression clinical trial is an option to consider if you are experiencing depression and your current medications are not working well, or not working enough.
+Participating in a depression clinical trial is a good option to consider if you are experiencing depression and your current medications are not working well or enough.
 If you are in good physical health, and want to explore some new treatments for your depression, contact us today.